 How long is it?

-Our Authorised Firearms Officer standard medical training is normally a two day course.
+Our Authorised Firearms Officer standard medical training is normally a three day course.
 Our AFO medical training day typically lasts from 0930 to 1630, though these times can be adjusted to meet your needs.
 Training can be extended by running medical elements to existing tactical training.

 What is covered?

 The full D13 syllabus, such as: